 CONTINENTAL NOTES.
 FRANCE.

-In an article which appeared in the Moniteur on Saturday, the Emperor denies that France is now making warlike preparations; she has not exceeded the effective force she is accustomed to have during peace.
+In an article which appeared in the Monitcur on Saturday, the Emperor denies that France is now making warlike preparations; she has not exceeded the effective force she is accustomed to have during peace.
 Assuming that preparations in the arsenals have received any extraordinary impulse, it is only, he says, because changes were necessary in our materiel, our artillery, and in the whole of our fleet.
-It is quite absurd, says the Monitcur, to represent the Emperor as pushing on war, and to cast on him the responsibility of having aroused uneasiness, and of having caused warlike preparations in Europe.

-On Tuesday the Constitutionnel received instructions to publish an article, signed by its political director, A. Renée, on the recent article of the Moniteur.
+It is quite absurd, says the Moniteur, to represent the Emperor as pushing on war, and to cast on him the responsibility of having aroused uneasiness, and of having caused warlike preparations in Europe.
+On Tuesday the Constitutionnel received instructions to publish an article, signed by its political director, A. Renće, on the recent article of the Moniteur.
 It explains that the publication of the Moniteur article must not be regarded as a retrograde movement, caused by the crusade which an active propaganda had succeeded in raising against the Emperor, in Germany, as some persons have asserted.

-Asserted.
-On the same day Paris was astonished by the an-nouncement in the Moniteur of the resignation by Prince Napoleon of the Ministry of Algeria and the colonies.
+On the same day Paris was astonished by the announcement in the Moniteur of the resignation by Prince Napoleon of the Ministry of Algeria and the colonies.
 Count Prosper de Chasseloup-Laubat, deputy and manager of the Western Railway, was appointed successor to the Prince.
-It is said that the Prince offered his resignation to the Emperor on Saturday last, immediately after the appearance in the Moniteur of the article which seemed to him in contradiction with the policy followed by the Emperor since New Year's-day, and more particularly with the promises made to his father-in-law, the King of Sardinia.
-The apologists of the Prince attribute his retirement from the Ministry to the antagonism sub-sisting between him and MM.
+It is said that the Prince offered his resignation to the Emperor on Saturday last, immediately after the appearance in the Moniteur of the article which seemed to him in contradiction with the policy followed by the Emperor tionate number of other workmen, have been engaged.
+The whole of these men are working extra hours, early and late, to expedite the completion of numerous men-of-war on the stocks.
+At Woolwich new Year's-day, and more particularly with the promises made to his father-in-law, the King of Sardinia.
+The apologists of the Prince attribute his retirement from the Ministry to the antagonism subretirement from the Ministry to the antagonism sub-sisting between him and MM.
 Fould and Walewski.
-When M. Walewski learnt the danger that menaced so near at hand, he did all he could to obviate it; and he forgot for the moment his self-denial, and spoke with boldness, and resisted tenaciously the policy which he considered so fatal to the country.
-Of M. Fould it is affirmed that, believing war probable, and convinced that the consequences could not be otherwise than prejudicial, if not fatal, to the dynasty which he has now served so long, he resolved the moment war was declared to surrender his post of Minister.
-The friends of Prince Napo-leon believe that his retirement from the Ministry is only temporary, and that before the lapse of many weeks he will again be in power, but not with the same colleagues.
+When M. Walewski learnt the danger that menaced so near at hand, he did all he could to obviate it; and he forgot for the moment his self-denial, and spoke with boldness, and resisted tenaciously the policy which he considered so futal to the country.
+Of M. Fould it is affirmed that, believing war probable, and convinced that the consequences could not be otherwise than prejudicial, if not latal, to the dynasty which he has now served so long, he resolved the moment war was declared to surrender his post of Minister.
+The friends of Prince Napo. leon believe that his retirement from the Ministry is only temporary, and that before the lapse of many weeks he will again be in power, but not with the same colleagues.
 If this be true, M. Walewski's tenure of office will be very brief indeed.
-Diplomatic communications between Paris and Turin are now very frequent.
-The Minister of Marine has given orders to pre-pare the steam corvette Reine Hortense for sailing on the 15th inst.
-She was to have taken Prince Napoleon to Algiers on that day.
-The preparation of state apartments at Foutainebleau is for the Grand Duke Constantine and his Duchess.
-An aide-de-camp of General Goyon has arrived in Paris from Rome, charged with a mission' to the

-The Dcbats feels little doubt of the definitive success of Lord Cowley at Vienna.
+The Débats feels little doubt of the definitive success of Lord Cowley at Vienna.
 "Austria must be convinced of two things-the first is that the French Government desires peace, since it has voluntarily accepted the intervention of England, whose attachment to peace cannot be suspected; the second is that European public opinion, so strongly pronounced for peace, would not be in-dulgent towards the Government which should accept the grave responsibility of having rendered peace impossible.
-We should feel no surprise at hearing the confirmation of the dispatches which represent as very favourable the progress of the negotiations opened by Lord Cowley."
+We should feel no surprise at hearing the confirmation of the dispatches which represent as very favourable the progress of the negotiations opened by Lord Cowley.